Exploring the Stonehenge and Avebury World Heritage Site

 Stonehenge is in the care of English Heritage.
 It is located off the A303, close to Amesbury, 16km from Salisbury.
 It is accessible by bus from Salisbury train station.
 For opening times, directions and prices, visit English Heritage

-Avebury is in the care of English Heritage and the National Trust.
+Avebury is in the care of the National Trust and English Heritage.
 It is located on the A4361, around 10 km from Marlborough, 14 km from Devizes and 18 km from Swindon.
 There are regular bus services to Avebury from these towns.
 Swindon is a mainline train station.
 It is free to access large parts of the landscape at Avebury although there is a charge for the museums and parking.

 There are more environmentally friendly ways to travel to Stonehenge & Avebury than by car and they’re usually a lot more fun.
 You’ll also help to keep the World Heritage Site beautiful by minimising parking congestion.
 Be environmentally friendly and leave the car, catch a train, catch the bus, ride a bike or walk.